skulpt/skulpt/source/PythonModules/modules.rst

 If you have not done so already, take a look at the documentation for the math module.

+**Check your understanding**

+.. mchoicemf:: question4_2_1
+   :answer_a: import math
+   :answer_b: include math
+   :answer_c: use math
+   :answer_d:  You don’t need a statement.
+You can always use the math module
+   :correct: a
+   :feedback_a: The module must be imported before you can use anything declared inside the module.
+   :feedback_b: The correct term is not include, but you are close.
+   :feedback_c: You will be using parts of the module, but that is not the right term.
+   :feedback_d: You cannot use a Python module without a statement at the top of your program that explicitly tells Python you want to use the module.

+   Which statement allows you to use the math module in your program?

 The `random` module
 -----------------------------------